facebook/react-native-website/docs/testing-overview.md

 - **Linters** analyze code to catch common errors such as unused code and to help avoid pitfalls, to flag style guide no-nos like using tabs instead of spaces (or vice versa, depending on your configuration).
 - **Type checking** ensures that the construct you’re passing to a function matches what the function was designed to accept, preventing passing a string to a counting function that expects a number, for instance.

-React Native comes with two such tools configured out of the box: [ESLint](https://eslint.org/) for linting and [Flow](https://flow.org/en/docs/) for type checking.
-You can also use [TypeScript](typescript), which is a typed language that compiles to plain JavaScript.
+React Native comes with two such tools configured out of the box: [ESLint](https://eslint.org/) for linting and [TypeScript](typescript) for type checking.

 ## Writing Testable Code